 Healthcare Content That Patients Actually Read (And Share)

-The average American reads at a 7th to 8th grade level.
-The average healthcare website is written at a 12th grade level.
-That gap isn't just a communication problem; it's a patient safety problem.
+The reading level of an average American is 7th to 8th grade.
+The typical healthcare website is written at the 12th grade level.
+That gap is not only a communication issue but also a patient safety issue.

-When patients can't understand their diagnosis, their treatment options, or their post-op instructions, they make worse decisions.
-They miss follow-up appointments.
-They don't take their medications correctly.
-And they don't come back to your practice.
+Patients who are unable to comprehend their diagnosis, their treatment options, or their post-op instructions make poor decisions.
+They fail to attend follow-up appointments.
+They do not take their medicines properly.
+And they do not get back to your practice.

-Patients don't search for "anterior cruciate ligament reconstruction."
-They search for "will I be able to play sports again after ACL surgery?"
-Start with the question they're actually asking, then work toward the clinical detail.
+Patients do not go on a search of anterior cruciate ligament reconstruction.
+They are looking at the question "will I be able to play sports after ACL surgery?"
+Begin with what they are actually asking, and move to the clinical detail.

-After rewriting patient education content for a 12-provider orthopedic group:
+Following a re-write of patient education materials in a 12-provider orthopedic group:

 +41%